RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 sudo apt-get install tightvncserver
 ```

-Next we want to configure the server and add a password.
+Then we want to configure the server and add a password.
 Do this by typing in the command

 ```
 tightvncserver